Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Princeton Review offers private tutoring packages starting at around $1,800 (for a 10-hour package).
 While I personally didn’t utilize any personal tutoring in my course, if the tutor you get is as knowledgeable as my instructor, you’ll be in good hands.
 I would strongly expect all of Princeton’s tutors to be solid, as they are hand-picked and well trained.

 It also worth mentioning that Princeton Review’s tutoring rates are among some of the most affordable.
 You might find tutoring options cheaper on Facebook or Craigslist, but good luck with that.
-Compared to some other test prep companies whose rates run up into the $200’s per hour, Princeton looks pretty good.
+Compared to some other GMAT prep companies whose rates run north of $200 per hour, Princeton looks pretty good.

 Content Access Period